Announcing the Spring 2020 Creation Fund Awards

 Amm(i)gone, an adaptation of Sophocles’ Antigone, is an apology to and from a mother.
 Creator and performer Adil Mansoor explores queerness and kinship using this canonical text, teachings from the Quran, and audio conversations between him and his mother.
 The performance is Mansoor’s live attempt to reconcile his conflicting experience as a theater artist, queer educator, and momma’s boy that will resonate with anyone who has loved someone with resoundingly different beliefs.

-Co-commissioners: On the Boards (Seattle, WA), Pacific Islander Ethnic Art Museum (Long Beach, CA), and Dancing Earth Indigenous Dance Creations (Ogaa Po Ogeh/Santa Fe, NM and Yelamu/San Francisco, CA)
+Co-commissioners: On the Boards (Seattle, WA) and Pacific Islander Ethnic Art Museum (Long Beach, CA)

 Public Enemy (PE) is about the humanity of Black men and the diversity of that humanity.
 This Philadelphia-based community dance project by choreographer Iquail Shaheed explores Black male identity in the context of social issues that disproportionately affect Black men—particularly policing, incarceration, and racialized violence.
 PE includes a run of stage performances and extensive community engagement with Black and Latino residents and returned citizens in the historically disinvested Mantua community of West Philadelphia.